 Frankly, I’ve never met one of these women.

-‘Monthlies’ have always been more curse than blessing, despite the persistent attempts of sanitary protection companies to convince us that life can continue at an even higher octane pace than usual.
+‘Monthlies’ have always been more a curse than a blessing, despite the persistent attempts of sanitary protection companies to convince us that life can continue at an even higher octane pace than usual.

 Nobody, you’ll notice talks about the withering shrinkage which affects older men.
 I can’t ever remember hearing the phrase ‘withered old bachelor’.